Software for pfiddling with OS X on Macintosh

 For technical support, click one of the products on the left and visit its support page.
 Send support questions to firstname.lastname@example.org.

-All of PFiddlesoft's products are signed with an Apple Developer ID for increased security using Gatekeeper under OS X 10.8 Mountain Lion.
-For the best experience running our applications under Mountain Lion, select the default setting, "Mac App Store and identified developers", in the Security & Privacy pane of System Preferences.
+All of PFiddlesoft's products are signed with an Apple Developer ID for increased security using Gatekeeper under OS X 10.8 Mountain Lion and newer.
+For the best experience running our applications with Gatekeeper, select the default setting, "Mac App Store and identified developers", in the Security & Privacy pane of System Preferences.
 If an application has been altered since we posted it for download here, Gatekeeper will prevent it from running without your permission after you install it.

 If you prefer the "Mac App Store" Security & Privacy setting, you can still run our products by choosing Open in the Finder's File menu or a contextual menu.
 You will have to authenticate with your password the first time.
 After that, you can run them by double-clicking as usual.